2 September - 3 October 2026

 Tickets sold separately.

-WED 17 SEP / BLACK OUT NIGHT: FEMMES
+THU 17 SEP / BLACK OUT NIGHT: FEMMES

 A performance of for colored girls for an audience of Black femmes.
 Drinks before, drinks after.
 This one is for femmes: anyone who identifies with femininity, of any gender.